1998 Oak Grove–Birmingham tornado: Historical Retrospective

-A 30.6 mile long track of destruction was left in the wake of the F5 tornado.
-608 homes were destroyed, 556 sustained major damage, and another 810 sustained minor damage according to an analysis by the American Red Cross.
-The US Forest Service estimated that 1,000 acres of timber were lost in Tuscaloosa County, and a further 4,000 were lost in Jefferson County.
-The tornado caused $202.83 million (1998 USD) in damages, claimed the lives of 32 people, with most being in Rock Creek, Edgewater, and McDonald Chapel, and injured a further 259.
 At the time, the Oak Grove–Birmingham F5 tornado was the seventh deadliest in Alabama state history, and the worst tornado in Alabama since the Marion, Alabama F4 during the 1932 Deep South tornado outbreak.
 Since then, two other tornadoes have caused more deaths, with the 2011 Hackleburg–Phil Campbell EF5 killing 72, and the 2011 Tuscaloosa–Birmingham EF4 killing 64, the latter of which affected some of the same areas as the Oak Grove–Birmingham F5.